eveningkid/reacto/README.md

 [~ Read more about tools](src/tools)

 ### UI Components
-**Is it going to be used many times?
-Is it that common and abstract?** Put it inside `_ui`.
+*Is it going to be used many times?
+Is it that common and abstract?* Put it inside `_ui`.
-**Is it a big wrapper for root components?** Put it inside `_containers`.
+*Is it a big wrapper for root components?* Put it inside `_containers`.
-**Otherwise,** add it to `/components`.
+*Otherwise,* add it to `/components`.
 Every new component should have its own Sass file if necessary (`ComponentName.scss`) and be named as follow `ComponentName/ComponentName.jsx`.
 Then import it into `src/components/index.js`.

 ## One last thing
 I worked on this project with all my heart.
 I truly spent nights, not sleeping, working on it.
-The only thing that kept me doing it was knowing that this will soon be shared with all of you.
+The only thing that kept me doing was knowing that this will soon be shared with all of you.
 Hoping that people will find it interesting and eventually decide to push this tool forward, together.
 I sincerely wish that someone will feel the same way I do about this project.
 Reacto needs time to become great, and this can only be achieved collectively.
 Never hesitate to share new ideas, no matter how crazy it sounds.
 I can't wait to see what everyone will come up with!
 Don't be shy, and let's start creating together. ⚡️

 ## License
 [eveningkid](https://twitter.com/eveningkid) @ MIT